Policies

 Managing login authentication for local users using policies

-The CipherTrust Manager allows you to create policies to manage local user authentication based on the parameters of Interfaces, Client IP, and client applications.
-Policies cannot be automatically enforced, you must assign them to a set of users/groups using the policy attachment.
+CipherTrust Manager allows you to create policies to manage local user authentication based on interfaces and client applications.
+Policies are not enforced automatically; they must be assigned to users or groups via policy attachment.

 Interfaces